foxcodenine/research_n_study/resources/commands.md

 	$ sudo mysql -u root -p
 	$ *******

-	To view a List of MySQL Users: mysql> SELECT User,Host FROM mysql.user;
+To view a List of MySQL Users:

+	mysql> SELECT User,Host FROM mysql.user;

-	To create a new user example: admin on localhost with password ****: mysql> CREATE USER 'admin'@'localhost' IDENTIFIED BY '****';
+To create a new user example: admin on localhost with password ****:

+	mysql> CREATE USER 'admin'@'localhost' IDENTIFIED BY '****';

 To delete a user:

 	mysql> DROP USER 'admin'@'localhost';

 To update host:

 	mysql> UPDATE mysql.user SET host="localhost" WHERE user="admin";

 To Grant permissions to a user.

 	mysql> GRANT ALL PRIVILEGES ON * . * TO 'admin'@'localhost';

-	Once you have finalized the permissions that you want to set up for your new users, always be sure to reload all the privileges. mysql> FLUSH PRIVILEGES;
+Once you have finalized the permissions that you want to set up for your new users, always be sure to reload all the privileges.

+	mysql> FLUSH PRIVILEGES;

+to stop, start or restart mysql:

+	$ sudo service mysql stop;
+	$ sudo service mysql start;
+	$ sudo service mysql restart;

 ### Setting up workbench: